Constructing lattice surfaces with prescribed Veech groups: an algorithm: Abstract

 \section{Abstract}

 The Veech group of a translation surface is the group of Jacobians of orientation-preserving affine automorphisms of the surface.
-We show that in any given stratum, there are at most finitely many unit-area translation surfaces with a given lattice Veech group.
-Furthermore, given any stratum and lattice $\Gamma\le\text{SL}_2\mathbb{R}$, we present an algorithm which constructs all unit-area translation surfaces in the stratum with Veech group $\Gamma$.
+We present an algorithm which constructs all translation surfaces with a given lattice Veech group in any given stratum.
+In developing this algorithm, we give a new proof of a finiteness result of Smillie and Weiss, namely that there are only finitely many unit-area translation surfaces in any stratum with the same lattice Veech group.

-Our methods can be applied to obtain obstructions of lattice groups being realized as Veech groups in certain strata; in particular, we show that the square torus is the only translation surface in any minimal stratum whose Veech group is all of $\text{SL}_2\mathbb{Z}$.
+Our methods can be applied to obtain obstructions of lattices being realized as Veech groups in certain strata; in particular, we show that the square torus is the only translation surface in any minimal stratum whose Veech group is all of $\mathrm{SL}_2\mathbb{Z}$.